-The feature proved to be hugely popular with players, allowing them to take control of their favourite teams and players and place them in unusual environments.
+The feature proved to be hugely popular with players, allowing them to control their favourite teams and players and place them in unusual environments.

-With three-on-three, professional futsal and more, VOLTA appealed to users who were looking to add an additional edge to their gameplay.
+With three-on-three, professional futsal and more, VOLTA appealed to users looking to add an additional edge to their gameplay.

 How will the FIFA 21 gameplay be improved?